-You and your partner will be required to have a lateral flow device (LFD) test 24-48 hours (then isolate if you have a negative result) before you both attend your antenatal scan or appointment.
+You and your partner will be required to have a lateral flow device (LFD) test 24 – 48 hours before you both attend your antenatal scan or appointment.
+(If you have a positive result, you must isolate and must not attend the hospital during the next 10 days.
+See below for further information.)
 This is a fast and simple way to test people who do not have symptoms of COVID-19, but who may still be spreading the virus.

 Where you book your test will depend on where you live.

 - Get your LFD test (if you live in Birmingham)

 - Book your LFD test (if you live in Solihull)

 - Book your LFD test (if you live in Staffordshire)

 - Book your test at a community pharmacy (Birmingham)